 Lifestyle Changes to Manage Peripheral Artery Disease (PAD)

-- Regularly examine your feet for injuries, ingrown toenails, or cuts.
+- Examine your feet daily for injuries, ingrown toenails, or cuts.

-- Care for any injuries of the feet meticulously with regular cleansing, antiseptic, and dressings.
+- Care for any injuries of the feet meticulously with regular cleansing and dressings.

 - Avoid dry skin by using moisturizing creams.

-- Wear shoes that breathe but do not expose the toes (as sandals do).
+- Wear shoes that breathe, but do not expose the toes, such as sandals.